-Individualized Learning Plan Conferences are a time for students to reflect on their work and set goals for as well as to partner with parents to ensure that your child is receiving the best education possible.
+Individualized Learning Plan Conferences are help two times a year for students to reflect on their work and set goals for as well as to partner with parents to ensure that your child is receiving the best education possible.
 Students should attend ILP conferences with their parent/guardians.